-A clinical calculator uses a patient’s data to a ‘calculation’.
+A clinical calculator takes a selection of individual patient data and uses a formula to calculate a score.
 The result is used by clinical staff in delivering patient care, and by patients to help them understand their condition.

 This blog explores some of the benefits and risks of using clinical calculators and makes a number of recommendations for designing and integrating calculators with the electronic patient record (EPR).